MISP/MISP-Fleet-Commander/README.md

 - Open a pull request
 - Or simply open an issue

+### 🧩 How to Add a New Plugin
+MISP Fleet Commander supports a plugin system to extend its UI and functionality.
+Adding a new plugin is quick and doesn't require a full rebuild of the application.

+#### 🔧 Steps to Create a Plugin

+1. Go in `backend/application/plugins`.
+2. Copy/Paste a plugin and modify it to your needs 😉.

 ## 🤝 Acknowledgments

 Special thanks to the MISP Project and its community for building such a foundational tool for threat intelligence sharing.